3 percent down mortgages: A guide to your options

 Unlike other 3 percent down mortgage programs, there are no income limits associated with the HomeOne loan.
 There are no geographic or location limitations for this program either.

-Those making a small down payment are required to pay for private mortgage insurance: The program requires PMI with mortgages that have an LTV of over 95 percent.
-As with the other programs, the mortgage insurance may be canceled once the homeowner has built up a 20 percent equity stake in the home.
+The program requires PMI payments, but as with the other programs, the mortgage insurance may be canceled once the homeowner has built up a 20 percent equity stake in the home.

 Similar to the other mortgage programs, HomeOne is not available directly from Freddie Mac.
 Instead, you’ll need to research and find a private lender offering it (typically one that participates in Freddie Mac programs).